 OfS Covid Impact Hardship Fund

-Applications are currently taking up to 15 working days to process, please do not contact us within this time for an update, as it will take valuable time away from the assessment team and delay processing.
+Applications will take up to 20 working days to process, please do not contact us within this time for an update, as it will take valuable time away from the assessment team and delay processing.

 Students need to be enrolled on their course at the time of applying – if you have completed your course or if you have been excluded, you are not eligible to apply.
 This Fund is open to Home (UK), EU and International; undergraduate and postgraduate; full-time and part-time students studying a higher education course.
 Students on the ‘Art and Design Foundation Diploma’ course are not eligible as their course is further education.

-You must submit the following evidence via email to Covid19HardshipFund@dmu.ac.uk as we cannot assess you until we have a completed application form and the evidence below:
+Please ensure you complete an application form (link above) and send all evidence as soon as possible via email to Covid19HardshipFund@dmu.ac.uk as we cannot assess you until we have a completed application form and the evidence below:

 - All students: please supply one month of very recent bank statements, covering a date range right up to the date you apply, for ALL of your bank accounts – student account, current accounts, joint accounts, savings accounts (including ISAs).
+These must show your current spending.
 We cannot accept phone banking apps, please log into online banking and download PDFs, you can also try screenshots of a mini statement if you haven’t had the official statement generated yet.

 - All students: please supply the current balance on the date you apply for ALL of your bank accounts – student account, current accounts, joint accounts, savings accounts (including ISAs).
 You can use phone banking apps for this as long as it states your account details that we can match up with your bank statements.